nanocosmos/documentation-net/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

 With this release come new features and some patches.
 One feature is about firing 'onError' with new error codes in case of a setup error.
 See the docs htmlFor more information ([https://demo.nanocosmos.de/nanoplayer/docs/nanoplayer/NanoPlayer.html#toc21__anchor](https://demo.nanocosmos.de/nanoplayer/docs/nanoplayer/NanoPlayer.html#toc21__anchor)).
 Also a warnings will be fired if config properties are not valid or from wrong type.
 The other introduces a new metrics api which enables internal event logging and data aggregation with a nanocosmos backend.
-Please contact our sales team (mailto:sales@nanocosmos.de) htmlFor more information and see './js/nanoplayer-metrics-config.js' in the 'Demo Package'.
+Please contact our sales team (mailto:<sales@nanocosmos.de>) htmlFor more information and see './js/nanoplayer-metrics-config.js' in the 'Demo Package'.
 This release also includes patches htmlFor IE/Edge regarding play stats and stable playback after viewport lost.
 Now also 'Windows 10' will be detected correctly and on 'Destroy' pause will be fired only if playing.

 ### **Changelog**